Prof Bhanu Kapil, Churchill

 Biographical Information

 Bhanu Kapil is a poet and Extraordinary Fellow of Churchill College.
 She was previously an artist by-fellow of Churchill College, and a Judith E. Wilson Poetry Fellow in the Faculty of English (2019-2020).
-In 2020, Kapil retired from Naropa University, a Buddhist-inspired private liberal arts college in Boulder, Colorado.
-As a professor in the Jack Kerouac School of Disembodied Poetics, she taught intensive seminars on narrative and architecture, poetry, fiction, contemplative practice, and performance art.
+In 2020, Kapil retired from Naropa University, a private liberal arts college in Boulder, Colorado, after twenty years.
+As a professor in the Jack Kerouac School of Disembodied Poetics, she taught seminars and workshops on narrative and architecture, poetry, fiction, contemplative practice, and performance art.

 Forthcoming events, performance decompressions and publication news can be found at Kapil's blog, Was Jack Kerouac a Punjabi?